GabbedT/ApogeoRV/Docs/Sphinx/backend.rst

    * - Micro-Operation
      - Specify the operation to perform on one sub-unit.
    * - Instruction Packet
-     - To carry instruction informations along the pipeline.
+     - Carries instruction informations along the pipeline.

 Some units will have other control inputs, however this is the general interface.
-All the input listed except for the *valid unit*, drive all the units.
-So the main units and their sub-units are all connected to the same inputs, the valid unit which has a one-hot behaviour will select the unit that need to process the inputs.
-The micro-operation input is defined as a **union** with the width of the largest micro-operation vector, this to save registers instead of having a different micro-operation for every unit.
-Each unit will interpret the micro-operation value in its way, so it makes sense to use an union.
+All the input listed except for the *valid unit*, drive every unit.
+So the main units and their sub-units are all driven by the same inputs, the *valid unit* which has a one-hot behaviour will select the unit that need to process the inputs.
+The micro-operation input is defined as a **union** with the width of the largest micro-operation vector, this to save registers instead of having a different micro-operation for every sub-unit: each unit will interpret the micro-operation value in its way.

 .. image:: source/images/ExecutionUnitTop.png

 Internally the **main units, will have different output sources**, the ITU will have for examples 4 different sub-units that could produce a valid result at any given time.
-First of all at every clock cycle, **maximum 1 unit must produce a valid result**; this is done thanks to the scheduler in the frontend.
+First of all at every clock cycle, **maximum 1 sub-unit must produce a valid result**; this is done thanks to the scheduler in the frontend.
 The sub-units that didn't output a valid result, will have the output nets set to all zeros, thanks to this it's possible to OR all the output sources from the sub-units to produce a single output for the main-unit.

 Each main unit can produce an independent valid output, so at every clock cycle there may be 4 different main units that produce a valid result.